 In July 2011, the Office of Thrift Supervision ("OTS") merged with and into the Office of the Comptroller of the Currency ("OCC"), and the OCC became the Bank's primary regulator.
 Beginning with the quarter ended March 31, 2012, the Bank was required to file a Consolidated Report of Condition and Income ("Call Report") instead of the previously required Thrift Financial Report ("TFR").
 With the adoption of the Call Report, the Bank was required to discontinue using specific valuation allowances on loans deemed impaired.
 The TFR had allowed any measured impairments to be carried as specific valuation allowances, whereas the Call Report required any measured impairments that are deemed "confirmed losses" to be charged-off and netted from their respective loan balances.
 For impaired loans that are collateral dependent, a "confirmed loss" is generally the amount by which the loan's recorded investment exceeds the fair value of its collateral.
-If a loan is considered uncollectible, the entire balance is deemed a "confirmed loss" and is fully charged-off.
-During the quarter ended March 31, 2012, the Bank charged-off against ALLL the aggregate "confirmed losses" of \$23.3 million that were carried as specific valuation allowances in prior periods, and netted them against their respective loan balances for reporting purposes.
+If a loan is considered uncollectible, the entire balance is deemed a "confirmed losse" of \$23.3 million that were carried as specific valuation allowances in prior periods, and netted them against their respective loan balances for reporting purposes.
 This change had no impact on net loans receivable as presented in the consolidated balance sheet.
 In addition, this change did not materially impact the analysis of ALLL, which is described in more detail in the following paragraph, as specific valuation allowances were previously considered in the determination of historical loss ratios.

 Loans that are not impaired are evaluated based upon the Bank's historical loss experience, as well as various subjective factors, to estimate potential unidentified losses within the various loan portfolios.
 These loans are categorized into pools based upon certain characteristics such as loan type, collateral type and repayment source.
-In addition to analyzing historical losses, the Bank also evaluates the following subjective factors for each loan pool to estimate future losses: changes in lending policies and procedures, changes in economic and business conditions, changes in the nature and volume of the portfolio, changes in management and other relevant staff, changes in the volume and severity of past due loans, changes in the level of lending concentrations, and changes in other external factors such as competition and legal and regulatory requirements.
+In addition to analyzing historical losses, the Bank also evaluates the following subjective factors for each loan pool to estimate future losses: changes in lending policies and procedures, changes in economic and business conditions, changes in the nature and volume of the portfolio, changes in management and other relevant staff, changes in the volume and severity of past due loans, changes in the quality of the Bank's loan review system, changes in other external factors such as competition and legal and regulatory requirements.
 Historical loss ratios are adjusted accordingly, based upon the effect that the subjective factors have in estimated future losses.
 These adjusted ratios are applied to the balances of the loan pools to determine the adequacy of the ALLL each quarter.
 For purposes of calculating historical loss ratios, specific valuation allowances established prior to March 31, 2012, are considered charge-offs during the periods in which they are established.

 The Bank does not routinely obtain updated appraisals for their collateral dependent loans that are not adversely classified.
 However, when analyzing the adequacy of its allowance for loan losses, the Bank considers potential changes in the value of the underlying collateral for such loans as one of the subjective factors used to estimate future losses in the various loan pools.
 The following table presents the balance in the allowance for loan losses for the years ended September 30, 2013, 2012 and 2011.
 Dollar amounts are expressed in thousands.